Ycube/convertUSDollars/README.md

 ```
 	> git clone
-	> cd
+	> cd convertUSDollars
 	> npm install
 	> npm start
 ```

 ####Not Familiar with Git?#####
-Click [here](https://github.com/ycube/) then download the .zip file.
+Click [here](https://github.com/Ycube/convertUSDollars.git) then download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

 ```
 	> npm install